Industry (Irish band): Donal Skehan

 Donal Skehan, a vocalist with Industry, was born in Dublin, Ireland, on 3 June 1986.
 In 2006, he was an original member of the boyband project Streetwize, with whom he toured in Ireland, UK and Sweden, and appeared on the US television station CN8.

 After quitting the band, he became an announcer on the Bubble Hits station, broadcasting music and entertainment news and celebrity gossip segments.
 On 23 February 2008, he attempted to represent Ireland in the 2008 Eurovision Song Contest with the song "Double Cross My Heart" composed by Joel Humlen, Oscar Gorres and Charlie Mason, but was beaten by Dustin the Turkey.
 Skehan has also authored a cookbook, Good Mood Food.

 Michele McGrath

 Michele McGrath, born in Dublin 12 April 1987, is a model, singer, actress and presenter and has been represented by Andrea Roche Agency.

 She has been a fashion contributor on TV3's Ireland AM.
 Acting credits include Camelot and The Tudors.

 Morgan Deane

 Morgan Deane was born in 1985 in Cork City, Ireland.
-She was part of Irish pop band ‘Industry’ who achieved 2 number 1 singles in Ireland.
 Morgan worked as a co-presenter on RTEs ‘The Den’.
 Morgan is also the celebrated blogger behind The Green Girls Guide to Divorce.
 She has 2 children, Cadence and Carter with ex-husband Graeme Smith.